 Adjust the schedule to ensure the training of appropriate personnel as deemed necessary by the Region, and to allow for full participation by the manufacturers’ representatives.
 Adjust the schedule for any interruptions in the operability of equipment.

-Coordinate training activities in accordance with the requirements of Section 01310 - Progress Schedules, and Section 01810 - Equipment Testing and Facility Commissioning.
+Coordinate training activities in accordance with the requirements of Section 01310 – Construction Schedules, and Section 01810 - Equipment Testing and Facility Commissioning.

 Lesson Plan: When manufacturer or vendor training of the Region’s personnel is specified in the Contract Documents, prepare a lesson plan for each required course, containing the following information, at a minimum: